M0P5N/ColoringLeipzig/README.md

 # ColoringLeipzig
-Repo for my Bachelor Thesis "Coloring old Photos of Leipzig"
+Repository for my Bachelor Thesis "Coloring old Photos of Leipzig using Deep Learning Techniques"